 🧩 Desk Converters

-Place on top of your existing desk to allow standing.
+Desk converters sit on top of your existing desk and allow you to work while standing.

-They’re lightweight and easy to add — but usually have limited height range compared to full desks.
+They’re lightweight and easy to install, although they typically offer a smaller height range compared to full standing desks.

 Quick Tips to Set Your Desk at the Right Height

-- ✔ Desk height should let your forearms be parallel to the floor
+Desk height should allow your forearms to remain parallel to the floor

-- ✔ Top of your screen should be around eye level
+The top of your screen should sit around eye level

-- ✔ Keyboard and mouse should be within easy reach
+Your keyboard and mouse should be within comfortable reach

-- ✔ When standing, keep a small bend in your knees — don’t lock them
+When standing, keep a slight bend in your knees rather than locking them

 Summary

 Working from home shouldn’t mean working in discomfort.
-The right desk height supports your posture, keeps you productive, and protects your health — especially when you’re spending long hours at your computer.
+The right desk height supports better posture, improves productivity, and helps protect your health — especially during long hours at your computer.

-If you haven’t yet, consider upgrading to an electric standing desk — it’s one of the smartest investments you can make for your body and your work.
+If you’re considering an upgrade, an electric standing desk can be one of the most valuable investments you make for both your workspace and your wellbeing.